Transmon Architecture for Emission and Detection of Single Microwave Photons: Introduction

-The TED expands on the recently developed double transmon coupler (DTC)~\cite{Campbell2023, Kentaro2023, Li2024, kubo2024} architecture, developed independently by Toshiba and the Air Force Research Laboratory (AFRL).
-The DTC consists of two transmons, $Q_{cx}$ and $Q_{wx}$, linked by an inductive Josephson junction.
-The TED adds a third ``data" transmon $Q_{dx}$ which is capacitively coupled to $Q_{cx}$, as shown in Fig.~\ref{fig:fig1}a-b.
-This setup isolates $Q_{dx}$ from the waveguide environment, which is strongly coupled to $Q_{wx}$ located on the other side of the DTC.
-(See Appendix \ref{sect:device} for chip fabrication information.)
+The TED circuit consists of the data transmon $Q_{dx}$ capacitively coupled to a DTC, which itself comprises two transmons ($Q_{cx}$ and $Q_{wx}$) linked by an inductive Josephson junction (Fig.~\ref{fig:fig1}a-b).
+This configuration effectively isolates $Q_{dx}$ from the waveguide environment.
+That environment is instead strongly coupled to $Q_{wx}$ on the opposite side of the DTC (See Appendix \ref{sect:device} for chip fabrication information).
+The frequency of $Q_{wx}$ therefore determines the energy of emitted or detected photons while its relaxation rate $\gamma_x$ to the waveguide sets the bandwidth.

-The frequency of $Q_{wx}$ then sets the energy of photons emitted/detected by the TED, while the relaxation rate $\gamma_x$ of $Q_{wx}$ to the waveguide sets the maximum TED bandwidth.
-Modulating the DTC flux hybridizes $Q_{wx}$ and $Q_{dx}$, operating the TED, while $Q_{cx}$ is far off resonance.
-In a different context, a DTC was used to demonstrate a high fidelity controlled-Z gate between two data transmons~\cite{Li2024}, where the DTC passively suppressed spurious $\sigma_z\sigma_z$ interactions between data transmons in the DTC's off configuration.

-The frequencies and coupling of transmons $Q_{cx}$ and $Q_{wx}$ tune approximately equally in magnitude with flux applied to the DTC's superconducting quantum interference device (SQUID), analytically described in Ref.~\cite{Campbell2023} and illustrated in Fig~\ref{fig:fig1}c. $Q_{dx}$'s lifetime is independent of the DTC flux and protected from the waveguide if $Q_{dx}$'s frequency is sufficiently different from $Q_{wx}$'s.
-Instead, static flux on the DTC primarily tunes $Q_{wx}$'s frequency over a range of several hundred MHz, shown in Fig.~\ref{fig:fig1}c.
-An exchange interaction between $Q_{dx}$ and the waveguide is then readily established by resonantly driving the DTC flux at the difference or sum of $Q_{dx}$ and $Q_{wx}$'s frequencies.

-The several hundred $\text{ MHz}$ usable frequency tuning range for the TED-waveguide interactions relaxes parameter setting requirements for entanglement distribution between chips and other heterogeneous components.
-Similarly, the static frequency of $Q_d$ is compatible with the restrictive frequency setting requirements of most transmon QPUs.
-This work and Ref.~\cite{Besse2018} both create and detect a Fock state.
-Sources, receivers, and detectors that use cavities have limited waveguide frequency tunability~\cite{Houck2007, Miyamura2025, Lescanne2020, Balembois2024, Kindel2016, Narla2016, Opremcak2018}.
-Other architectures have similar waveguide tunability while requiring $Q_d$ and $Q_w$ to have similar frequencies~\cite{Kannan2023, Almanakly2025, Forn-Diaz2017, Besse2020} or are not based on a transmon architecture~\cite{Chen2011, Inomata2016, Petrovnin2024, pankratov2025}.
-It is unclear whether Ref.~\cite{Besse2020} and its successors can operate with $Q_d$ and $Q_w$ separated by multiple gigahertz in frequency.
-This separation is not only possible, but preferable, with a TED.